ora0600/confluent-ksqldb-hands-on-workshop/labs/08_customer_object.md

 ksql> select * from customers_orders_report emit changes;
 ```
 You can compare both ways.
 ATTENTION: Modify the sequence number below "_53", "_55", "_57" with your own sequence number.
+You will get the correct query-id from describe extended <stream>;`or via Control Center in ksqlDB Editor under running queries.

 ```bash
 ksql> explain CSAS_CUSTOMERS_ORDERS_REPORT_57;
 # compare it with: